Neubrandenburg: History

 Under Nazism, an airbase was built at nearby Trollenhagen and a facility for torpedo trials was established in Lake Tollense.
 The city's rural situation far from any borders shielded it from air attacks for some time.
 During the Second World War, two German prisoner-of-war camps for Allied POWs of various nationalities were located in Fünfeichen within the city limits: the large Stalag II-A and the adjacent Oflag II-E/67 for officers.
 The same site was operated from 1945 to 1948 as special NKVD-camp Nr.
 9. The town was also the location of a forced labour camp for Sinti and Romani people.
 In 1945, a few days before the end of the Second World War, 80% of the old town was burned down by the Red Army in a great fire that destroyed, inter alia, City Hall (incl. most of the Municipal Archives), the Grand Ducal Palace (incl. the Municipal Arts Collections) and St. Mary's Church.
 About 600 people committed suicide in fear of or as a result of the Soviet advance.

 After the war, within the newly-founded Socialist GDR (East Germany), the city centre was slowly rebuilt in the 1950s and 60s in a simplified neoclassicist and neo-Renaissance style.
 Large numbers of refugees from Germany's former eastern territories and from Czechoslovakia were resettled in the city.
 Neubrandenburg was designated the centre of a Bezirk, the highest tier of administrative divisions in East Germany, in 1952.
 As such, the city was supposed to embody the vision of a "Socialist city" and was to be greatly expanded and industrialised.
 Population increased from about 20,000 at war's end to about 90,000 in the late 1980s.
-Large panel-type housing estates were built in several parts of the city.
+Large panel-type housing estates were built in several parts of the city (among them the first example of WBS 70 which became the most common type of panel housing in East Germany).
 The demolished market square area was reshaped by the Haus der Kultur und Bildung (House of Culture and Education), a Socialist-style civic centre, complemented by a 56 m highrise.
 Brigitte Reimann, a prominent GDR writer whose works deal with the attempt at building a Socialist society, spent her last years (1968-1973) in the city.